andywyatte17/andywyatte17.github.io/doctor-who-list/how-to-bingewatch-class-who-skipwatch.md

 I remember nothing about this one.

+Story 132; 2 episodes - The Awakening

+## Frontios - Maybe

+<sub>Season 21 (Peter Davison)</sub>

-Frontios - Maybe - The Doctor and company visit a planet where the human population is just holding onto survival.
+The Doctor and company visit a planet where the human population is just holding onto survival.
 The plot is nothing to write home about, but some of the Fifth Doctor's best lines appear here.
 "Tell them I came and went like a summer cloud."

-Story 132; 2 episodes - The Awakening
+Story 133; 4 episodes - Frontios

 ## Resurrection of the Daleks - Maybe